-The general purpose of ISCAE is to increase the awareness and value of comparative adult education.
+The general purpose of ISCAE is to increase the awareness and value and quality of comparative adult education.
 In particular the Society wants to encourage the growth of comparative adult education studies by:

 promoting research in this area;

 supplying a network of contacts to other comparatists;

 documenting and sharing the developments and standards in publications;